mp4ra/mp4ra.github.io/README.md

 ### Install dependencies

-The dependencies of the project are tracked in `package.json`.
-To install them, run the following command.
+The dependencies of the project are tracked in `src/package.json`.
+To install them, run the following command in `src` directory.

 ```shell
 npm install